sijms/go-ora/README.md

 [//]: # (### Supported DBMS features)
 ### releases
 <details>

+### version 2.8.12
+* add 2 functions
+  * ParseConfig
+  * RegisterConnConfig
+* fix issue related to LONG and JSON data types
+* fix issue related to using returning clause with prepared statement will hang
+* complete fix for data race

 ### version 2.8.8
 * introduce new connection break using go-routines thanks to @rheilek